Social distancing doesn't have to doom your weekends. We have ideas - Local News 8

 Take a virtual museum tour.
 Miss the echoing halls and self-guided audio tours?
 Many museums offer a similar experience on your smart phone.
 The Smithsonian Museum of Natural History and the Guggenheim Museum are only two of the diverse bunch that host online tours.
 Want to explore overseas?
 Google Arts & Culture has a collection of virtual walk-throughs for dozens of international museums, from Paris to New Delhi.

 Pursue amateur film criticism.
 Social media was made for shouting your raw opinions into the void.
-Now that we’re all stuck in that void, maybe someone will hear you.
-Write a blistering review of the latest Netflix teen romp.
-Catch up recent Oscar winners and snubbed gems and share your thoughts on Facebook or Twitter.
+Now that we're all stuck in that void, maybe someone will hear you.
+Write reviews on Facebook or Twitter.
 To exchange recommendations with your fellow cinephiles, join a site like Letterboxd, a social networking service for film geeks.

+There's a ton to watch now: Disney+ released "Frozen II" and "Star Wars: The Rise of Skywalker."
+Universal will let fans pay $20 to watch films still in theaters, like "The Invisible Man" and "Emma."
+And isn't it finally time you watch "Parasite"?

 Bolster your vocabulary.
 Remember when reading the dictionary was a form of punishment?
 No longer.
 Flip through a thesaurus or take online quizzes to test your vocabulary, and gradually intumesce your personal lexicon and chevvy your kin with your verbosity.